London June 2019

 Again and again Keran James’ flagrant lies pull us up short: “MISSING” (2018) is right there in front of us, spelt out in silver alphabet balloons.
 In “Narcissus and Echo”, in a corner, a mirror reflects the wall, not the mirror it is paired with (cancelling each other out or making one (w)hole?)

 In earlier work too, in “HOLLYWOOD(LAND)”(1999) the eponymous sign was planted in a field in Oxfordshire while in the postcards for “London Retrospective (Si monumentum requiris…)” (2005) the Tower of Big Ben is represented by a happy group of tourists in the sun, Buckingham Palace by a charming little ice-cream stand in a shady park.
-(Honestly, though, it makes perfect sense.)
-And here again, the image on the tv monitor is the patch of wall behind it.
+(Honestly, though, it makes perfect sense, the ‘sight’ is now behind the camera.)
+And here again, the image on the tv monitor is the patch of wall actually behind it.
 It’s somehow a barefaced lie and the absolute truth all at once.
 Reversals and circlings are constant modes of movement in his work, all the better to destabilise us, cut the ground from under our feet.

 We’re in a world not so much of deception, the common currency of art, after all, as of misdirection, the conjurer’s tactic of showing us one thing in order to make us all the more aware of another.